 Highlights: High-end large capacity range with 5-element induction smoothtop cooktop made by an environmentally conscious company with an outstanding reputation for quality.
 The best for sustainability and aesthetics but beaten by the GE Profile for overall bang for your buck.

-The Bertazzoni Master Series 36 Inch Freestanding Electric Induction Range is where it’s at for the best induction range for 2023.
+The Bertazzoni Master Series 36 Inch Freestanding Electric Induction Range is where it’s at for the best luxury induction range for 2023.
 This dual convection range has a whopping 5.7 cu. ft. capacity oven and 5 induction elements and is controlled with full metal knobs – no plastic here!

 The range boasts a gorgeous digital temperature gauge, the door has soft motion close, and the oven is self-cleaning, meaning it is very well insulated and energy-efficient.
 A staggering 99% of Bertazzoni products and packaging are recyclable, making this a very sustainable range.